daniel13306/BulkSearcher/README.md

 -------------

- * Searching for a Keyword, but cant remember in which file its saved?
+ * Searching for a Keyword, but cant remember which file it is saved in?

-    - Enter your Keyword, Filetype, and Folder location to reading through files.
+    - Enter your Keyword, Filetype, and Folder location to read through the files.

-    - The software will notify you if it finds your Keyword while reading through the files of your requested Filetype.
+    - The software will notify you if it finds your Keyword. while reading through the files of your requested Filetype.
 (Only in your requested folder) (as seen in screenshots below)

  * Count the Keywords!